luttje/filament-user-attributes/README.md

 - [x] Allow users to hide attributes
   - [x] In the form
   - [x] In the table
+- [x] Users can specify default values for attributes
+- [x] Users can specify if attributes are required
+- [x] Users can specify if attributes inherit their value from another attribute, even from a related model
 - [x] User interface for managing user attributes
 - [x] Support for Tabs and Sections in the form
 - [x] Wizard command to help you setup your project code